airtonix/vue-localize/README.md

 ```

 #### Setting up an initial state
 You can't know in advance, what exact route will initialize your application.
-It can be either route with leading language part, either without.
-And VueLocalize must understand, what exact language it should set as initial.
-It can be language from route, or saved in local storage if there is no language part in route (e.g. in administrative section), or the default language.
+It can be either route with leading language part or without.
+And VueLocalize needs to understand, what exact language it should set as the initial.
+It can be a language from the route, or saved in local storage if there is no language part in route (e.g. in the admin section), or the default language.

 And there is the global method ```$vueLocalizeInit($route)``` for this purpose.
-It's just a function which getting a route object as attribute.
+It's just a function which gets a route object as the attribute.

-We recommend place the call of this method on ready hook of the root Vue instance, which was passed in ```router.start()```
+We recommend place the call of this method in the ready hook of the root Vue instance, which was passed in ```router.start()```
 In our example it's the App.vue component.
 ```js
 <script>